-You may come across low light conditions not only at night but also in museums, cathedrals or restaurants.
-Shooting in low light has its own challenges.
+Low Light Photography has its own challenges.
+You may come across low light conditions not only atnight but also in museums, cathedrals or restaurants.
 Here are a few tips on how to get the best results while photographing in low light.

-The image here was shot inside a restaurant.
+I shot the image here inside a restaurant.
 I used my smartphone at an aperture of f/2.4.
 Shutter speed was 1/125 sec.
-Flash was suppressed.
+Flash was off.

 Make use of the widest aperture that you can set on your lens (smallest f-stop number).
+In general, you will get a shallow depth of field when using wide apertures.
 Most stock lenses in DSLR cameras have a maximum aperture of f/3.5 or so.
 If you invest in a prime lens like the affordable Canon 50mm f/1.8 II, the aperture may be opened up to f/1.8.
 The wide aperture will enable you to use higher shutter speeds and avoid camera shake.

 It may help to increase the ISO value in low light.
 This will make higher shutter speeds a possibility.
 However high ISO values could result in grainy photos.
-ISO above 800 or 1600 must be used with caution.
+Use ISO above 800 or 1600 with caution.
 If possible, review the photos after each shot and make suitable adjustments.

 The photo above was shot at f/2.0 in ISO 640.
 Flash did not fire.
 Camera was hand-held.